Abbykus/microPy-IDE/README.md

 After installing *zeal* goto tools->docsets and add Python language support.

 ## MicroPython Firmware for the QDEV Boards
-All versions of the Abbykus QDEV boards are capable of running the MicroPython interpreted language.
+All versions of the Abbykus QDEV boards are capable of running the MicroPython language.
 Please see [MicroPython-python for Microcontrollers](https://micropython.org/) for more information.

 To install MicroPython firmware on the QDEV board see [Getting Started with the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro) ***or*** [Getting Started with the ESP32](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html#esp32-intro).